Today’s Post by Joe Farace

 I’m not foolish enough to believe that the image quality from my 20.3-megapixel Panasonic Lumix G9 is equal to that of a 45-megapixel Panasonic Lumix S1R.
 But what I am suggesting is the Lumix G9 produces image quality that suits my needs.
 As I’ve said here before, you get to decide what your needs are; I’ve decided that the Micro Four-thirds system fits mine because of the size and weight of both camera bodies and lenses.

 During a portrait session the real advantage of using a Micro Four-thirds camera, or any mirrorless camera for that matter, with their electronic viewfinder, becomes immediately apparent.
-When you click the shutter, the just captured image is immediately visible in the viewfinder.
+When you click the shutter, the just-captured image is immediately visible in the viewfinder.
 You don’t have to remove the camera from your eye and chimp to see what you just made.
-You see the portrait right away and will immediately see any blinks so you can re-shoot.
+You see the portrait right away and will immediately see if the subject blinks so you can re-shoot.
 Instant feedback also makes refinements in the subject’s pose, lightning or exposure go faster, all of which makes the shoot smoother producing higher levels of quality and productivity.

 The camera used was a Panasonic Lumix GH4 with Lumix G Vario 14-45mm f/3.5-5.6 lens (at 45mm) with an exposure of 1/125 sec at f/10 and ISO 200.
 (And while this particular camera has not been without its issues as it aged, I expect when I photograph Maria next in 2021, it will be with my new Lumix G9.)
 The background was an old, inexpensive muslin backdrop that was suspended and draped from my still falling apart JTL background stands that should be replaced real soon now.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.